netreplica/graphite/docs/DOCKER.md

 ## Default topology type and name

 If you launched Graphite with a directory mounted to visualize multiple data files and open the URL [`http://localhost:8080/graphite/`](http://localhost:8080/graphite/) without parameters, there is no topology shown – since Graphite doesn't know which one would you like to see.
-You can change that behavior via use of environmental variables:
+You can change that behavior via the use of environmental variables:

 ```Shell
 GRAPHITE_DEFAULT_TYPE=graphite # Default topology type